 What is Royal Jelly?

-This honey bee product is a nutritious milky white substance that is secreted by worker bees.
+Royal jelly is a honey bee product that is a nutritious milky white substance secreted by worker bees.
 It is fed to queen bee larvae and also the queen bee throughout its life.
 It is also fed to honeybee larvae that have just hatched in their first two to three days.

 According to the Oxidative Medicine and Cellular Longevity, royal jelly consists of water (50%-60%), proteins (18%), carbohydrates (15%), lipids (3%–6%), mineral salts (1.5%), and vitamins.
 The most important protein found is royalactin.
 It is the main compound that enables a queen bee larva to mature into an adult queen bee.
 This is also the reason for the queen bee’s long life span compared to other bees.

 From the perspective of Traditional Chinese Medicine (TCM), royal jelly is classified as a tonic.
 “TCM considers it as neutral in nature because it is neither cold nor warm, with a sweet and sour flavour.
-It influences the spleen and liver meridians,” explains Real Health Medical Chief TCM Physician Chu I Ta.
-“Royal jelly helps to nourish the body yin fluid, strengthens body functions and immunity.
-It works by nourishing and regulating the liver’s blood and invigorating the spleen qi function (the absorption and digestion).”
+It influences the Spleen and Liver meridians,” explains Real Health Medical Chief TCM Physician Chu I Ta.
+“Royal jelly helps to nourish the body’s yin fluid, and strengthens body functions and immunity.
+It works by nourishing and regulating the Liver’s blood and invigorates Spleen qi function (the absorption and digestion).”

 What are Royal Jelly Benefits for Your Health?

-Royal jelly is a highly nutritious superfood and is believed to have antibacterial, anti-carcinogenic, anti-allergy, anti-inflammatory, and immunomodulatory – modulates the immune system – effects.
+Royal jelly benefits are that it is antibacterial, anti-carcinogenic, anti-allergy, anti-inflammatory, and immunomodulatory – modulates the immune system.
+It is a highly nutritious superfood.
 TCM has long used bee milk as a supplement to treat a variety of ailments.